Photo: Chris Meck

 All classes except Creative Movement and Adult levels.
-Pre-Ballet I, Pre-Ballet II, Ballet I, and Ballet II are in only one show.
+Pre-Ballet 1, Pre-Ballet 2, Ballet 1/1X, and Ballet 2/2X are in only one show.
 Select Theater Dance classes are also only in one show.
-All Contemporary Dance classes, select Theater Dance classes, Ballet IIIA and up, and Boys Ballet are in all shows.
-This year’s chosen ballet is Cinderella.
-All ballet classes will perform excerpts from this ballet.
-The Theater Dance theme is Annie, and the Contemporary Dance classes will perform a section inspired by the seasons.
-Read this post to see in which show(s) classes are performing.
+All Contemporary Dance classes, select Theater Dance classes, and Ballet 3/3X and up are in all shows.
+All ballet classes will perform excerpts from a chosen ballet.
+In the fall, we will post a list showing in which show(s) classes are performing.

 When is it?

 Towards the end of Spring Semester each year.
-The 2017 show dates are June 3-4 (Saturday 2 PM, Sunday 1 PM & 5 PM).
-Each show lasts about one hour and fifteen minutes.
+The 2018 show dates are June 2-3 (Saturday 2 PM, Sunday 1 PM & 5 PM).
+Each show lasts about one hour and thirty minutes.

 Where is it?

 In a local theater.
 The 2018 venue is the Gordon Theater at Rutgers – Camden.

 Sunday, May 20, 10:00am-4:00pm

 The Philadelphia Dance Academy, 219 Cuthbert St, 3rd Floor